In this article:

 Onions come in many different sizes, shapes, and colors:

-- Brown or yellow onions: These bulbs have brown skin and creamy flesh.
-They have a strong flavor and a pungent aroma, which make them very popular in cooking.
+These bulbs have brown skin and creamy flesh.
+They have a strong flavor and a pungent aroma, which makes them very popular in cooking.

-- Red onions: These bulbs have a red-purple skin and white flesh with a red outer layer.
-They tend to be medium or large.
+These bulbs have a red-purple skin and white flesh with a red outer layer.
 They have a sweet, mild taste and are often enjoyed raw.

-- White onions: These bulbs are harvested before completely ripe and only kept for a short period of time.
+These bulbs are harvested before completely ripe and only kept for a short period.
 They are not as strongly flavored nor as pungent as brown or yellow onions.
-They can be used raw or cooked.

-- Green onions: These are also called spring onions, scallions, or salad onions.
-These are actually immature onions that are harvest before grown.
+These are also called spring onions, scallions, or salad onions.
 They have tiny white bulbs and green tops.
-The roots are typically removed, and the rest of the onion is consumed.

 Health Benefits of Onions